 Alas, hindsight is 20/20 and not all endings are evident at the beginning.
 How often have I wondered: “If only I could have known then what I know now, I could have saved myself so much wasted time, effort and pain.”

 Once, I would have fretted over losing that tooth, something that will never grow back, leaving a hole in my mouth that will never be filled by another tooth.
-I would worry that it is yet another sign of my aging and less than healthy body and wondered when my next tooth will go or what else will go wrong or fall apart on my body.
+I would worry and look up dentist after dentist with Smile951 and I would worry that it is yet another sign of my aging and less than healthy body and wondered when my next tooth will go or what else will go wrong or fall apart on my body.
 In essence, this single event would have caused me to question my past decisions, doubt my present health and worry about my future problems.

 And it occurred to me that I have approached my life and relationships the same way for the better part of my 39 years.